ravipatako/princekush/README.md

-# Prince Kush
+# PK Label
-This is the code for my DJ website
+Here you will find all my code for the site.
+This site contains the content behind my record label.